VictorNanka/groq-code-mcp/README.md

-# Cerebras Code MCP Server v1.2.0
+# Groq Code MCP Server v0.1.0

-This MCP server is designed for **planning with Claude Code** and **making changes with Cerebras** to maximize speed and intelligence while avoiding API limits.
-Use your preferred AI for planning and strategy, then leverage Cerebras for high-quality code generation.
+This MCP server is designed for **planning with Claude Code** and **making changes with Groq** to maximize speed and intelligence while avoiding API limits.
+Use your preferred AI for planning and strategy, then leverage Groq's high-performance inference for ultra-fast code generation.

-It will use the Qwen 3 Coder model, and can be embedded in IDEs like Claude Code, with beta support for Cursor.
+It uses Groq's OpenAI GPT-OSS models optimized for code execution and can be embedded in IDEs like Claude Code, with beta support for Cursor.

-## ✨ New in v1.2
+## ✨ New in v0.1.0

 - **Project Restructure**: Organized project into smaller, more manageable components for DX purposes
 - **Stronger Instruction**: Improved `write` usage count among models